nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start :rocket:

 1. Ensure you have Java `17` or above installed in your Computer.
+   - How to check your Java version?
+Run `java -version` in your terminal.
+   - Don't have Java `17` or above, download [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F14B-2/tp/releases).
-3. Copy the file to the folder you want to use as the *home folder* for your AddressBook.
+3. Copy the file to the folder you want to use as the *home folder* for the program.
    - Make sure that this folder is **empty**.
+(Program files will be saved in it!)
 4. Open a command terminal ([Windows](https://www.lifewire.com/how-to-open-command-prompt-2618089) |
    [MacOS](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) |